lloyd094/Project-GW/Prophecies/Curated Info/Campaign - Prophecies.md

 This base guideline will be split into different sections.
 While the story arc has some specifics that are non negotiable, it does not mean the party has to carry them out.
 The story arcs assume that the party is following the main story.
 Additionally, the arcs assume that the players choose to take on the quests (with exceptions).
 The optional arcs can be used in place of the story arc for the group, or in addition to, within reason.

 You will find lots of dialogue contained within - most of this is here to show what was in the base game, and to give the GM some ideas as to how the dialogue may go.
-It does not need to be strictly followed at all, but may be used verbatim if desired.
+It does not need to be strictly followed, but may be used verbatim if desired.
 Simply put, it is included to give an idea of what the NPC has on their mind and is likely to talk about.

 Throughout, you will find certain extra marks.
 Here are explanations for the following: